 Thesis: Assessment of transgression of the planetary boundary of freshwater use, accounting for aquatic biodiversity (at Potsdam-Institute for Climate Impact Research)

-Hydrological modelling, sustainable agriculture and water management, ecosystems under climate change, adaptation strategies for water resources management
+Hydrological modelling, climate change, sustainable agriculture and water management

 Research groups and institutes